 Print a copy of your class schedule online via myACC.
 Take your class schedule to the Bookstore, located on the first floor of the Main building, to purchase your books.

 Concurrent Enrollment is a program where ACC partners with school districts to offer college classes to high school students.
 Concurrent enrollment courses may be offered at the high school during the school day, or students may take classes at an ACC campus.
-Check with your high school to learn which options are available to you.
+Interested students should check with their high school to learn which options are available to them.

 High school, home schooled and underage (under 17) students not participating in the Concurrent Enrollment program may also take ACC classes.
 Contact the Student Recruitment and Outreach Office 303.797.5637, Room M2450 for more information about these options.